 Finally, it was time to add the bunny’s flower crown!

-Cut or pull the flowers from their stems and separate small stems of greenery from the bush.
+Cut or pull the flowers from their stems and separate the small stems of greenery from the bush.

 I used 2 large peonies in different shades of pink, small white flowers, and a bush of eucalyptus greenery.